Wood Flooring Underlayment: What It Is and Why You Need It

 While you’ve spent lots of time with your samples, moving them around your home to see them in every corner, meticulously choosing the Scandi floor that looks best in your house, you probably haven’t given much thought to the underlayment.
 We’re here to simplify this decision making process (and maybe introduce you to underlayment for the first time) so that you can be sure you’re ordering everything you need for a smooth install day.

-Let’s start simple: what is underlayment?
-Underlayment is a thin layer of protective high density foam that will protect your floors for a lifetime.
-It is installed between the subfloor and the wood floors to provide a barrier that will not only dampen some sound but protect your beautiful hardwoods from mold, mildew, and moisture.
+Underlayment is a thin layer of protective, high density foam that will protect your floors for a lifetime.
+It is installed between the subfloor and hardwood floors to provide a barrier that will both dampen sound and protect your beautiful hardwoods from mold, mildew, and moisture.

 Why do you need underlayment for your wood floors?

 The number one cause of damage to a wood floor is moisture coming up from the subfloor.
 To ensure your floors are 100% covered by our warranty, typically an underlayment with a moisture barrier is required.
-Our Nature All in One Underlayment is made from 100% High Density Foam which provides a protective barrier for your floors against any moisture that may come from the subfloor.
-It’s antimicrobial, which means while it’s protecting your Stuga floors it’s not growing any mold.
-We also offer our Floating Underlayment and Glue Down Underlayment for your different installation needs.
+Our Nature-All-in-One Underlayment is made from 100% High Density Foam which provides a protective barrier for your floors against any moisture that may come from the subfloor.
+It’s antimicrobial, which means while it’s protecting your hardwood floors, it’s not growing any mold.

 We know that one of the reasons you chose floors from the happiest forests on earth is because they are healthy.
 Healthy for the planet, but also healthy for your family.
-Our underlayments produce no off gassing, making it a perfect match for your Stuga floors.
-We want you to walk into your #EyeScandi dream home and smell that forest scent we all love, so we have sourced underlayments that will allow for that, while also providing the barrier your floors need.
+Our underlayment produces no off gassing, making it a perfect match for your Stuga floors.
+We want you to walk into your #EyeScandi dream home and smell that forest scent we all love, so we offer underlayment that allows for that, while also providing the protective barrier your floors need.

-When your Stuga floors are replacing carpet, many owners wonder how the change will affect the noise levels.
-While we can’t speak for the dog barking at the mailman or the kids chasing each other down the hall, we are pleased to tell you that our underlayments has an excellent acoustic rating, meaning it will absorb some of the echoing noise people may worry about when switching to a hardwood floor.
+When your hardwood floors are replacing carpet, many owners wonder how the change will affect the noise levels.
+While we can’t speak for the dog barking at the mailman or the kids chasing each other down the hall, we are pleased to tell you that our underlayment has excellent acoustic ratings, meaning it will absorb some of the echoing noise people may worry about when switching to a hardwood floor.

 Can you staple your underlayment?